-Royal Papworth Hospital's Research & Development Department, research organisations using the service and regulatory authorities will have access to the tissue bank database for audit and monitoring purposes to ensure accuracy of data collection and that the tissue bank is being properly managed.
+Royal Papworth Hospital's Research & Development Department, research organisations using the service and regulatory authorities will request access to the tissue bank database for audit and monitoring purposes to ensure accuracy of data collection and Tissue Bank processes.
 All staff have a duty of confidentiality to you.